I like old books.There is a smell and feel about them I miss with the digital alternative. Real books when I have time, digital when I have none.

 1,918 years have passed.

-I have departed from my normal practice of writing a letter, and concentrated instead on how a particular a letter (7,7) came to be.
+In commencing this novel, I have departed from simply writing a letter, and concentrated instead on how a particular a letter (7,9) came to be.

 Calpurnia, Pliny's wife from 100CE seldom left his side, and paid close attention to all his writing, including his formal pleadings and political speeches (she would attend court and the Senate to hear his speeches).
 She took the central role in his life.
 An early miscarriage denied the family of children.

 While his correspondence was prepared early mornings and afternoons with a secretary, Pliny revised it late of an evening.
-In many of his letters, I detect another voice, and perhaps the construction of (7,7) is one of the most explicit examples.
+In many of his letters, I detect another voice, and perhaps the construction of (7,9) is one of the most compelling examples.

 It is a response to his protegee Fuscus Salinator (who bombarded Pliny with all manner of simple requests).